twenzel/HansPeterGit/README.md

 ```

 Beside `BasicAuthentication` an `BearerAuthentication` is also already build-in.
 You can implement your own authentication by implementing the `IAuthentication` interface.
-The build-in authentication implementation uses the `-c http.extraheader' argument of the git cli to provide the credentials.
+The build-in authentication implementation uses the '-c http.extraheader' argument of the git cli to provide the credentials.